cosmos/sdk-tutorials/academy/3-ibc/ica-v2.md

 Thus, the provided API on the host submodule consists of:

-* `RegisterInterchainAccount`: enables the registration of interchain accounts on the host, associated with an owner on the controller side
+* `RegisterInterchainAccount`: enables the registration of interchain accounts on the host, associated with an owner on the controller side.
-* `ExecuteTx`: enables the transaction data to be executed, provided successful authentication
+* `ExecuteTx`: enables the transaction data to be executed, provided successful authentication.
 * `AuthenticateTx`: checks that the signer of a particular message is the interchain account associated with the counterparty portID of the channel that the IBC packet was sent on.

 <HighlightBox type="note">